jaspector

 Reinspection and correction items are tracked in the portal.
 Fee schedule covers reinspection charges.
 Inspector availability and exact arrival times are not guaranteed.

-Typical processing time is Average review time for single-family residential plans can be up to 15 business days..
+Building permit processing times in unincorporated Lee County, NC typically run Average review time for single-family residential plans can be up to 15 business days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Lee County, NC.
 The following work is generally exempt: Sanford states no permit is required for replacements of windows, doors, exterior siding, or the pickets, railings, and stair treads of porches and exterior decks if the work otherwise meets NC Building Code and the job value is under $40,000.; The portal page also ties permit need to load-bearing additions or replacements..
+When in doubt, confirm with the local building department before starting work.